Bird–window collisions: Monitoring and legislation

-Many bird-rescue organizations have come about in recent years.
+Many bird collision prevention organizations have come about in recent years.
 Examples include Chicago Bird Collision Monitors, Toronto's Fatal Light Awareness Program (FLAP), and New York City Audubon's Project Safe Flight, which all have documented thousands of bird collisions due to human-made structures.
 Monitoring programs such as these are becoming more and more common at a local level, and rely heavily on participation from volunteer groups.

+In 2024 several of these organizations, along with many other conservation groups like The Cornell Lab of Ornithology and the American Bird Conservancy, came together and formed The Bird Collision Prevention Alliance.
+According to their website, members of the alliance "work together to promote innovative glass treatments, responsible lighting practices, and collaborative action" with the goal of being able to "dramatically reduce bird fatalities and create a world where wildlife and human spaces coexist harmoniously".
+The BCPA website also provides information on various ways people can help prevent bird deaths from window strikes by purchasing and installing bird-safe window treatments, using stencils and paint to create DIY window treatments, turning off or altering artificial lights at night, and advocating for bird-friendly legislation and architectural policies.

 Further, governments of Canada and the United States have recently introduced legislation to make new and existing buildings bird friendly.
 Examples include Toronto's Bird-Friendly Development Guidelines, Chicago's Design Guide For Bird-Safe Buildings New Construction And Renovation, and Evanston's Bird-Friendly Building Design Ordinance.
 On the Federal level the Federal Bird-Safe Buildings Act of 2011 calls for each public building constructed, acquired, or altered by the General Services Administration (GSA) to incorporate bird-safe building materials and design features.
 The legislation would require GSA to take similar actions on existing buildings, where practicable.